What You’ll Learn

 Qualifying guidelines for conforming and jumbo loans

-Ultimately, it’s the size of the loan you’re looking to finance that will determine whether you’re looking at a jumbo loan or a conforming loan.
+Ultimately, it’s not the cost of the home; it’s the size of the loan you need that will determine whether you’re looking at a jumbo loan or a conforming loan.

-If your home loan amount is less than the specified conforming loan limit for your county, then you should qualify for a conforming loan as long as you meet the lending criteria.
+If your home loan amount is less than the specified conforming loan limit for your county—then provided you meet the lending criteria—you would likely qualify for a conforming loan.

-However, if your home loan will exceed that loan limit, then you will require a jumbo loan and must meet jumbo loan qualifying criteria.
-Jumbo lenders set their own underwriting guidelines, so eligibility can vary from lender to lender, making it even more important to understand these rules.
+If your home loan exceeds the conforming loan limit, you will need a jumbo loan and must meet jumbo loan eligibility criteria.
+As jumbo lenders set their own underwriting guidelines, the eligibility criteria can vary from lender to lender.

 Is a jumbo loan right for you?